UOA-CS732-SE750/cs732-examples/example-15-mui/README.md

 This project shows off several MUI components.
 It also shows how we can integrate MUI with React Router.
 React Router's `Link` and `NavLink` components can be rendered by MUI by setting the `component` prop of different MUI componets.
 Examples of this can be seen in:

-- [ArticlesDrawer.js](./src/ArticlesDrawer.js) line 24, where we are rendering MUI `<ListItem>`s,
+- [ArticlesDrawer.jsx](./src/ArticlesDrawer.jsx) line 24, where we are rendering MUI `<ListItem>`s,
-- [RR6-Integration.js](./src/RR6-Integration.js) line 54, where we are rendering MUI `<Tab>`s, and
+- [RR6-Integration.jsx](./src/RR6-Integration.jsx) line 54, where we are rendering MUI `<Tab>`s, and
-- [GalleryCard.js](./src/GalleryCard.js) line 24, where we are rendering MUI `<Button>`s.
+- [GalleryCard.jsx](./src/GalleryCard.jsx) line 24, where we are rendering MUI `<Button>`s.

-There's no way we could possibly cover the entirety of MUI in one lecture.
+There's no way we could possibly cover the entirety of MUI in one example.
 For more information and examples, I would encourage you to check out the following resources in addition to this example project:

 - MUI homepage: <https://mui.com/>
 - MUI examples: <https://mui.com/getting-started/example-projects/>